Episode 9: Homesick

 . . .
 Defending Seth, Jenny’s developmentally-delayed son, after an obnoxious tourist yelled at him.

-Sheriff Tom often stationed himself at the ferry landing, ready to step in if tempers flared over cancellations, delays, line-cutters, and the other travails of travel to and from the island.
-He was there that day and, having observed the interchange, hurried over to talk to the tourist.
-Instead of backing down, the tourist said (still yelling) Sorry but and then continued abusing Seth.
 More quiet advice from the sheriff, more invective from the tourist.
-Finally, the sheriff issued a citation.
-Though there wasn’t an official ordinance against being a boorish ass, there was a law prohibiting harassing ferry workers, and Sheriff Tom brought the full force of the law to bear.
+Finally, the sheriff issues a citation.
+Though there isn’t an official ordinance against being a boorish ass, there is a law prohibiting harassing ferry workers, and Sheriff Tom brings the full force of the law to bear.

 Ella wrote back with uncharacteristic acerbity.
 “If you want to avoid being branded a stereotype, you might want to refrain from putting a label on the rest of us.
 I grew up in Seattle and lived for a while in New York City and San Francisco.
 I don’t think I’m any more ‘myopic’ than the next woman.
 Out of all the places I could have lived, I chose Looser Island.
 My dear, you might consider that.”